devvis/mouseClicker/README.md

 mouseClicker
 ============

-Simple C# program that clicks your mouse 1k times at the current position
+Simple C# program that clicks your mouse rapidly at the current position.

 Hotkeys: